 Conversion from retinol to retinal is like that.
 It's inefficient and results in a very low yield.
 It's what scientists call "rate limiting."
 This is the reason that retinol is ten to twenty times less potent than retinal and retinoic acid (Kang et al. 1995, Sorg et al. 2006).

-On the other hand, the enzymatic conversion step from retinal to retinoic acid is fast and smooth (Belyaeva et al. 2020).
-Like facetiming with someone when you are both on super fast wifi networks.
-What scientists would call “non-rate limiting”.
+On the other hand, the enzymatic conversion step from retinal to retinoic acid is fast and smooth (Belyaeva et al. 2020) — like facetiming when you're both on super fast wifi networks.
+What scientists would call "non-rate limiting."

-This is how the retinal appears to be as efficacious as tretinoin at the same concentration level; thanks to the fast and smooth enzymatic conversion process where very little gets lost.
+This is how retinal appears to be as efficacious as tretinoin at the same concentration level — thanks to the fast and smooth enzymatic conversion process where very little gets lost.

 Part 3B — Which retinoid is the most irritating?